A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

-where $\theta$ denotes the weights of the student model, and $\eta$ is the momentum coefficient.
-Therefore, the mean teacher model is regarded as a temporal ensemble of student models with more accurate predictions.
-Anat-SFDA \cite{bigalke2022anatomy} minimizes the $L_1$ distance between predictions of the teacher and student models, and TransDA \cite{yang2022self} exploits the features extracted by the teacher model to obtain better pseudo labels for supervising the student model.
-Moreover, UAMT \cite{hegde2021uncertainty} even incorporates MC dropout into the mean teacher model for reliable pseudo labels along with the sample variances.
-Similarly, MoTE \cite{vs2022mixture} obtains multiple mean teacher models individually and seeks predictive consistency for each teacher-student pair.
-In reality, a small number of SFDA methods \cite{lao2021hypothesis,li2022adaptive,zong2022domain} also consider the multi-head classifier and encourage predictions by different heads to be consistent for robust features.
-TAN \cite{xu2020transfer} introduces an extra module to align feature encoders across domains with the source classifier fixed.

 \method{Consistency under data \& model variations} In reality, data variation and model variation could be integrated into a unified framework.
-For example, the mean teacher framework \cite{tarvainen2017mean} is enhanced by blending strong data augmentation techniques, and the discrepancy between predictions of the student and teacher models is minimized as follows,
+For example, the mean teacher framework \citep{tarvainen2017mean} is enhanced by blending strong data augmentation techniques, and the discrepancy between predictions of the student and teacher models is minimized as follows, \abovedisplayskip{0.2cm} \belowdisplayskip{0.2cm}

-where $\tau(\cdot)$ denotes the strong data augmentation, and $d_{mt}$ denotes the divergence measure, \eg, the mean squared error \cite{zhang2021source,wang2022unsupervised}, the Kullback-Leibler divergence \cite{liu2022source_eccv,hou2021visualizing}, and the cross-entropy loss \cite{xiong2021source,chen2022self,chen2022learning,gao2022visual,vs2023towards,chu2023adversarial,zhao20231st,zhang2023refined}.
-SFDA-DML \cite{zhang2022source_b} proposes a mutual learning framework that involves two target networks and optimizes one target network with pseudo labels from the mean teacher model of the other network under different data variations.
-Besides, several methods \cite{vs2022target,vs2022instance,liu2022source,huang2021model,li2022source_cvpr,yang2023source} attempt to extract useful information from the teacher and employ task-specific loss functions to seek consistency.
-Apart from the output-level consistency, TT-SFUDA \cite{vs2022target} matches the features extracted by different models with the MSE distance, while AdaContrast \cite{chen2022contrastive} and PLUE \cite{litrico2023guiding} learn semantically consistent features like \cite{he2020momentum}.
+where $\tau(\cdot)$ denotes the strong data augmentation, and $d_{mt}$ denotes the divergence measure, \eg, the KL divergence \citep{liu2022source_eccv,hou2021visualizing}, the MSE loss \citep{zhang2021source}, and the cross-entropy loss \citep{chen2022self}.
+Besides, several methods \citep{vs2022target,liu2022source,huang2021model,li2022source_cvpr} attempt to extract useful information from the teacher and employ task-specific loss functions to seek consistency.
+Apart from the output-level consistency, TT-SFUDA \citep{vs2022target} matches the features extracted by different models with the MSE distance, while AdaContrast \citep{chen2022contrastive} and PLUE \citep{litrico2023guiding} learn semantically consistent features like MoCo \citep{he2020momentum}.